 It’s surprising how one’s tastes change over the years.
 When I first arrived in France, just out of uni, I fell immediately in love with baguette – the lovely white squidgy sort.
 I even remember the price at the time (1975!): 90 centimes.
 Francs, that is.
 Today it’s 90 cents.
 Euros, this time.
 You know, I just put that into an inflation calculator on the web and it comes out at +347%.
 Kind of frightening, isn’t it?
 Anyway, I soon learned there were different types of baguette, such as “moulé” and “non moulé“, depending on whether they cook it in a tin (moule) or not.
 I never liked the thing they call “un pain” which is a larger, shorter, often burnt and most unappetizing loaf that people seem to prefer when it’s stale.
 You can’t keep a baguette for more than a day, mind you, even for toasting.
 By next day, it’s rock hard or if you put it in a bread bin, it’s rubbery.

 Around that time, bakeries in general began making all sorts of different breads and you could get a decent loaf of multi-grain in most bakeries in Paris.
 But when we went away on holidays, we’d have to go for miles to find bread we liked.
-Alongside the traditional squidgy baguette, you would now see the “baguette tradition”, made with unbleached flour and a lot more expensive than the normal baguette whose price is regulated.
-No doubt a subtle way of increasing prices … We eventually moved over to the traditional version which is really much tastier and never squidgy.
+Alongside the squidgy baguette, you would now see the “baguette tradition“, made with unbleached flour and a lot more expensive than the normal baguette whose price is regulated.
+No doubt a subtle way of increasing prices … But we eventually moved over to the tradition which is really much tastier and never squidgy.
 But I’m not into squidgy any more.

 I started to eat less and less bread, which probably wasn’t a bad thing, just keeping it for the oysters on Sunday.
-Then we spent Christmas in a gîte in Normandy in the 15th century part of a listed monument and the owners, who live in the 18th century part, offered to lend me their bread-making machine.
+Then we spent Christmas in a gîte in Normandy and the lovely owners, who live nearby, offered to lend me their bread-making machine.
 Relationnel had refused all endeavours on my part to possess one on the pretext that it would take up too much room.
 But Valérie kindly gave us flour and yeast as well and I made batch after batch.
-Everybody loved it so when we got home I started checking out the consumer magazines to buy my own machine.
+Everybody loved it, so when we got home I started checking out the consumer magazines to buy my own machine.

 Valérie had said hers was a cheap one and had a few drawbacks so I finally settled on a more sophisticated Kenwood mainly because you could make smaller loaves.
 I was a bit worried about the long-term effects of all this delicious bread.
 The first batch was a diasaster.
 Completely flat.
 This went on for a while, gradual improvements alternating with total flops.
 One of the main reasons is that Kenwood is American and all the recipes are based on American flour which it turns out is not the same as the flour you buy in France.